-You can enable email alerts to be raised when a significant error occurs on your Couchbase Server cluster.
+You can enable email alerts to be raised when a signficant error occurs on your Couchbase Server cluster.
 The email alert system works by sending email directly to a configured SMTP server.
 Each alert email is send to the list of configured email recipients.

 The available settings are:

 If checked, email alerts will be raised on the specific error enabled within the Available Alerts section of the configuration.

 The hostname for the SMTP server that will be used to send the email.

 The TCP/IP port to be used to communicate with the SMTP server.
 The default is the standard SMTP port 25.

 For email servers that require a username and password to send email, the username for authentication.

 For email servers that require a username and password to send email, the password for authentication.

 Enable Transport Layer Security (TLS) when sending the email through the designated server.

 The email address from which the email will be identified as being sent from.
 This email address should be one that is valid as a sender address for the SMTP server that you specify.